Pearson Cup: The All-Canadian Series

-The Blue Jays and Expos first played meaningful baseball in the 1997 season with the introduction of interleague play.
+The Blue Jays and Expos first played meaningful baseball in the 1997 season with the introduction of interleague play, with the teams being designated natural rivals.
 In 1997, the teams played three games at Toronto; the two teams played home and home series for the first time in 1998.
 The series was a decided boost to the paltry attendance numbers at Olympic Stadium in Montreal, and gave a modest increase in attendance at SkyDome in Toronto; it failed, however, to become a serious rivalry amongst the players or the fans.
 Some people attribute this to a lack of Canadian players on both teams, while others point to the general discontent of Canadians with Major League Baseball during the late 1990s and early 2000s.

 Major League Baseball put the final nail in the Series' coffin by playing the final set between the Jays and Expos in San Juan, Puerto Rico instead of Montreal.
 Major League Baseball's intention to boost attendance by playing in San Juan ended up resulting in lower attendance than the series had attracted in Montreal a year earlier.

 The All-Canadian Series ended after 2004 when the Expos were relocated and became known as the Washington Nationals.
 The Blue Jays won the series 24 games to 19 games, and Toronto also won the most season series (3–2–2).

-List of games

-2005 season

-When the Expos moved to Washington, D.C. to become the Washington Nationals for the 2005 season, Major League Baseball identified the Baltimore Orioles as the Nationals′ "natural rival" for interleague play.
-However, the 2005 schedule already had been set, so during their 2005 season the Nationals played what would have been Montreal's schedule, which included six games against Toronto, three of them in each city.
-These games would have been the next All-Canadian Series games if the Expos had remained in Montreal for the 2005 season.
-The Blue Jays and Nationals went 3–3 against one another in the games in 2005.
-In 2006, Washington began annual interleague play against Baltimore in what became known as the "Beltway Series," while Toronto began play against its new interleague "natural rivals," the Atlanta Braves in odd-numbered years and the Philadelphia Phillies in even-numbered years.